cheefoong-toku/toku-caas-sdk/README.md

 You can install the SDK using composer:

     composer require toku/caas_sdk
+Use command below to regenerate the classes installed:

+	composer dump-autoload

 ## Quick Start - Call Handle
 #### Autoloading
 Require/include autoloading if your PHP framework does not handle autoloading.